Health Tips to Help with Managing Hashimoto’s

 Symptoms and Nutritional Management

 Hashimoto’s disease symptoms, which include weight gain, debilitating fatigue, brain fog, constipation, chills, and low heart rate, may be similar to symptoms of low tyrosine.
-These symptoms can be further exacerbated due to an unhealthy gut, and by using Ixcela and gaining insight into gut health, one can improve their nutrient absorption, sleep, overall health, and performance.
+These symptoms can be further exacerbated due to an unhealthy gut, and by using Ixcela and gaining insight into gut health, one can improve nutrient absorption, sleep, overall health, and performance.
 Read on to discover how one athlete with Hashimoto’s used Ixcela to feel good again and improve her energy, recovery, digestion, and overall health.

 In the meantime, start by paying attention to certain foods that may trigger an immune response that makes Hashimoto’s worse.
 These foods are commonly known as goitrogens.
 Goitrogens interfere with the normal function of the thyroid gland, making it difficult for the thyroid to produce T3 and T4.4 Read on for ways to support the thyroid via diet, lifestyle, and more!